Mental-Vagabond/Mental-Vagabond.github.io/pages/info.md

 ---
 layout: page
 title: "About"
-subheadline: "Why another Jekyll Theme?"
+subheadline: "Who is Senvestulo?"
-teaser: "Since years I am programming and designing websites.
-I love to work with open source tools and learn via code from others.
-This time I want to try to give something back..."
+teaser: "Like everyone, I'm a mixture of who I used to be, who I am, who I want to be, and ..."
 permalink: "/info/"
 header:
     image_fullwidth: "header_drop.jpg"